FlashGrub

 - Prototyping and iterating on app features

-- Running informal user testing
+- Running external beta testing

 - Incorporating user feedback into design decisions